deffuseyou/blackscreen/README.md

 - Multi-monitor support
 - Ideal for professional AV workflows and clean content delivery

-This is an actively maintained fork of the original [BlackScreen](https://sourceforge.net/projects/black-screen/), with improvements for modern use.
+This is an actively maintained fork of the original [BlackScreen](https://sourceforge.net/projects/black-screen/).